wader/respect/CONTRIBUTING.md

 Add only-@2x support to LintImage somehow (the case when iOS downscales the @1x for you)

+Add a allifany codition? if some file exist then all must exist

 Support shared schemas somehow?

 Override defaults, use a signature "ident" to override?